-- a. a description of the applicant's business operations, - b. the applicant's Federal Energy Regulatory Commission acceptance for filing for market-based power sales at wholesale, if any, - a copy of certification or license from any state where the applicant is authorized to operate as a retail electric energy supplier, - d. a list by state and federal jurisdiction of all proceedings where the applicant, using its present name or another name, sought authorization as a retail electric energy supplier and such authorization was denied, revoked or suspended, or where the applicant was fined or otherwise disciplined by a court or state agency, - e. information demonstrating the applicant's financial capacity to provide the services proposed including, but not limited to: - (1) copies of the applicant's credit rating, if any, or independent financial service reports, - (2) the Commission may impose a level of bonding or demonstrated coverage based on the nature and scope of the applicant's operations, - (3) assurance that the applicant will file annually, by March 31, a report of the deposits and prepayments received from Oklahoma consumers during the preceding calendar year and proof of
+- a. a description of the applicant's business operations, - b. the applicant's Federal Energy Regulatory Commission Docket Number under which the applicant received acceptance for filing for market-based power sales at wholesale, if any, - c. a copy of certification or license from any state where the applicant is authorized to operate as a retail electric energy supplier, - d. a list by state and federal jurisdiction of all proceedings where the applicant, using its present name or another name, sought authorization as a retail electric energy supplier and such authorization was denied, revoked or suspended, or where the applicant was fined or otherwise disciplined by a court or state agency, - e. information demonstrating the applicant's financial capacity to provide the services proposed including, but not limited to: - (1) copies of the applicant's credit rating, if any, or independent financial service reports, - (2) the Commission may impose a level of bonding or demonstrated coverage based on the nature and scope of the applicant's operations, - (3) assurance that the applicant will file annually, by March 31, a report of the deposits and prepayments received from Oklahoma consumers during the preceding calendar year and proof of compliance with division (2) of this subparagraph, if applicable, and